FRZA2020/stochastic_differential_equations/README.md

 the R script is an implementation of the implicit Euler method for a linear 2 dimensional differential equation.
-It used the sde package for simulation a Brownian motion.
+It uses the sde package for simulation a Brownian motion.
 The method is described in: P. Kloeden, Numerical Solution of Stochastic Differential Equations (Chapter 12)